JEKYLL-WEB-TEMPLATES/raichur.github.io/index.md

 layout: page
 ---

-## Hi, I'm Joshua Raichur.
-I'm a designer, developer, and insatiable learner at large.

 I love learning things, building things, and solving problems.
 I'm passionate about technology and design and how the two intersect, and I specialize in the web and iOS.

 My daily objective is straightforward: I want to be smarter than I was yesterday.
 Read [my manifesto](/manifesto).